Translation

 anthem translate program.lp --with tau-star

-Natural Translation (nu)
+The Natural Translation (nu)

-anthem translate program.lp --with nu
+anthem translate <program> --with natural

-A Combined Transformation (mu)
+A Combined Translation (mu)

-anthem translate program.lp --with mu
+anthem translate <program> --with mu

 Transformations Within the Target Language